KOSASIH/pipfs-hub/README.md

 # pipfs-hub

-A central hub for managing files on both Pi Network and IPFS.
+A central hub for managing files on both Pi Network and IPFS ( InterPlanetary File System ).

 # Welcome to PiPFS Hub